in this article, I addresses both the important question what is cooling tower & how many types of cooling tower?

-Another disadvantage is that a forced draft design typically requires more motor horsepower than an equivalent induced draft design.The forced draft benefit is its ability to work with high static pressure.
-They can be installed in more confined spaces and even in some indoor situations.
+Another disadvantage is that a forced draft design typically requires more motor horsepower than an equivalent induced draft design.The benefit of forced draft tower is ability to work with high static pressure.
+You can easily install in more confined spaces and even in some indoor situations.

 This fan/fill geometry is also known as “Blow-through”.